MProuts/MProuts.github.io/source/_posts/2014-02-09-parameters-vs-arguments.markdown

 end
 ```

-Here, we literally name our parameter "args."   *Could* these concepts be less practically distinct, I ask you?

-###...And Is Understanding This *All* That Important?
+###Is Understanding This *All* That Important?

 Practically, probably not.

 If you have a bent for philosophy or linguistics, this is the type of conceptual relationship you might explore further in an introductory course in [semiotics](http://en.wikipedia.org/wiki/Semiotics) or [semantics](http://en.wikipedia.org/wiki/Semantics).

 But my sense is that this distinction is muddled in most higher-level applied programming *by design*.
-After all, given the option to hide a conceptual layer from ourselves, most programmers take it without even thinking about it.
+After all, given the option to hide a conceptual layer from themselves, most programmers take it without even thinking about it.